Updated 2026-03-30

 Key Differences: Merrill vs Guideline

 When comparing Merrill and Guideline, consider their core strengths: Merrill excels with bank of america preferred rewards benefits, while Guideline stands out for extremely competitive pricing for small business.
-Both providers offer comprehensive investment options including target-date funds, index funds, and managed accounts.
+Both providers offer a wide range of investment options including target-date funds, index funds, and managed accounts.
 Merrill's customer service rating is 4.1/5 compared to Guideline's 3.9/5.
 For mobile experience, Merrill scores 4.2/5 while Guideline scores 4.0/5.

 Which Provider is Right for You?